MicroEJ/docs/Tutorials/trainingMock.rst

 Intended Audience
 =================

-This training is for developers wishing to familiarize themselves with the MicroEJ Development flow.
+This training is designed for developers who want to gain a first understanding of extending the Simulator with mocks.

 Prerequisites
 =============

+To get the most out of this training, participants should have:

-- Good knowledge of the :ref:`overview` section.
+- A good understanding of the :ref:`overview` section.
-- Good knowledge of the :ref:`chapter-glossary`.
+- A basic knowledge of the :ref:`chapter-glossary`.

 Training Resources
 ==================